The Movement for a Better America

 By Dennis Howard

-That was the beginning of her new challenge.
-In February, 1949, Anne became one of the first teachers at the Edith Hartwell Clinic in Leroy, New York, a research center founded to develop methods to meet the needs of children with disabilities.
-At the time, there were few guidelines or even equipment to assist special needs teachers, but nothing fazed her.
+Anne became one of the first teachers at the Edith Hartwell Clinic in Leroy, New York, a research center founded to develop methods to meet the needs of children with disabilities.
+At the time, there were few guidelines and no special equipment to assist special needs teachers.

 The book itself was written painstakingly over a period of three years.
-She would draft chapters in longhand on yellow, legal-size pads and send them to her niece, Anne Howard, in New Jersey, to review and edit.
-Anne passed the ms. on to her husband, Dennis, a retired journalist with more than 50 years of editorial and marketing experience.
+Anne would draft chapters in longhand on yellow, legal sized pads, and send them to her niece, Anne Howard, in New Jersey, to review and edit.
+She passed them on her husband, Dennis, a retired journalist and creative marketer.
+He recalls, “One day I realized that this could make a very publishable book that would inspire a lot of other people, including a new generation of teachers.”

 So far, the book has been well received by parents and teachers of children with disabilities as well as by libraries in colleges with education programs.
 “Our goal is to encourage parents with disabled children as well as to inspire young teachers entering this difficult field,” Howard said.

-The Howards' daughter, Elizabeth, who teaches special education classes in Colorado, wrote an introduction to the book.
-In it, she said, “I remember the stories that I heard from my mother about Aunt Anne as I was growing up.
-Some of the stories I heard about her, no doubt, sunk deep into my young brain and had at least some influence on my career choice."
+The Howards' daughter, Elizabeth, who is a special education teacher in Colorado, wrote an introduction to the book.
+She wrote, “I remember the stories that I heard from my mother about Aunt Anne as I was growing up.
+Some of them no doubt sunk deep into my young brain and had at least some influence on my career choice."

-That spirit is captured in a long-lost poem by Clare Tree Major that was written in the 1930’s and recalled from memory by Anne Remis as she closes out her book:
+Her spirit is captured best in a long-lost poem by Clare Tree Major that was written in the 1930’s and recalled from memory by Anne Remis as she closes out her book:

 Would you set your name among the stars?